-- "Action (from CompleteActivities, FundamentalActivities, StructuredActivities)" on page 301 - "ActivityGroup (from BasicActivities, FundamentalActivities)" on page 322 - "ExecutableNode (from ExtraStructuredActivities, StructuredActivities)" on page 354 - "Namespace (from Kernel)" on page 95
+- "Action (from CompleteActivities, FundamentalActivities, StructuredActivities, CompleteStructuredActivities)" on page 319 - "ActivityGroup (from BasicActivities, FundamentalActivities, IntermediateActivities, StructuredActivities, CompleteActivities, CompleteStructuredActivities)" on page 342 - "ExecutableNode (from ExtraStructuredActivities, StructuredActivities)" on page 376 - "Namespace (from Kernel)" on page 100

 A structured activity node represents a structured portion of the activity that is not shared with any other structured node, except for nesting.
-It may have control edges connected to it, and pins in CompleteStructuredActivities.
+It may have control edges connected to it, and pins when merged with CompleteActivities or on specializations in CompleteStructuredActivities.
 The execution of any embedded actions may not begin until the structured activity node has received its object and control tokens.
-The availability of output tokens from the structured activity node does not occur until all embedded actions have completed execution (see exception at AcceptEventAction (from CompleteActions)).
+The availability of output tokens from the structured activity node does not occur until all embedded actions have completed execution (see exception at "AcceptEventAction (from CompleteActions)" on page 241).